timothoms/oskarthoms.net/consulting.md

 * Methodological interests in quantitative measurement, survey data and computational social science

-* I have consulted on policy research projects funded by the Canadian Department of Foreign Affairs and International Trade, the Canadian International Development Agency (both now Global Affairs Canada), and the International Development Research Centre
+* I have consulted on policy research projects funded by the Department of Foreign Affairs and International Trade, the Canadian International Development Agency (both now Global Affairs Canada), and the International Development Research Centre

 \